jtskxx/QUBIC-COMPUTOR-TOOLS/README.md

-# 🌊Qubic Computors Community Tools🌊
+# 🌊QUBIC-COMPUTOR-TOOLS🌊

-This repository contains a set of open-source tools created to support the Qubic computors community🍹
+### This repository provides a collection of open-source tools designed to support and enhance the Qubic Computors community.

-They were built to simplify tracking, automation, and visibility for miners and enthusiasts and are now shared freely to help others contribute, learn, and grow with Qubic 💖

-### **By JETSKI**🏝️🌊🥥